SalomePlatform/yacs/doc/salome.rst

 #. the list of services of the component and their parameters
 #. the name of the file containing the icon of the component, version information, comments, default service, etc. (this information is optional).

-This catalogue can be completed by hand or a utility supplied by SALOME can be used that generates information in point 1 above (nevertheless, this file must be edited to enter information in point 2).
-This tool is available in the SALOME graphic interface (``Tools->Catalog Generator`` menu) indicating the name of the catalogue (XML file) and the name of the IDL file of the component.
+This catalog can be completed by hand or a utility supplied by SALOME can be used that generates information in point 1 above (nevertheless, this file must be edited to enter information in point 2).
+This tool is available in the SALOME graphic interface (``Tools->Catalog Generator`` menu) indicating the name of the catalog (XML file) and the name of the IDL file of the component.

 C++ implementation class